If you’re looking to enhance your person-centered care approach, you’re in the right place.

-Whether you work in a hospital, dementia care, a residential treatment facility, with people on the autism spectrum, in education, social services, outpatient behavioral health—in any capacity with people who need your help—you’re likely using person centered approaches more and more every day.
+Whether you work in a hospital, dementia care services, a residential treatment facility, a group home, a school, an adult day center, outpatient behavioral health, social services — in any capacity with people who need your help — you’re likely using person centered approaches more and more every day.

-Across fields, care professionals have been moving away from an institutional, task-oriented approach and toward a more holistic approach that honors the individual in care—as well as the caregiver.
+Across fields, care professionals have been moving away from an institutional, task-oriented approach and toward a more holistic approach that honors the individual in care — and

 in the American Journal of Alzheimer’s Disease and Other Dementias

 reached findings that we at CPI see every day through our customers who use a person-centered, strength-based approach in a wide range of fields.

 The study measured the reactions that people living with dementia had to being cared for with person-centered communication.
 It found that person-centered communication resulted in people with dementia:

 - Revealing personal information about themselves (showing trust and security)